HTTPArchive/httparchive.org/docs/gettingstarted_bigquery.md

 	![BigQuery Console](images/bigquery_console.jpg)

-6. In order to add the HTTP Archive tables to your project, follow this link to automatically add the HTTP Archive tables to your project: [https://console.cloud.google.com/bigquery?p=httparchive](https://console.cloud.google.com/bigquery?p=httparchive)
+6. In order to add the HTTP Archive tables to your project, follow this link: [https://console.cloud.google.com/bigquery?p=httparchive](https://console.cloud.google.com/bigquery?p=httparchive)

    *Note: If you want to pin the httparchive project to your account so that you do not have to use the above link every time, then you can switch to the classic UI and follow the instructions below
    ![Adding HTTP Archive Tables - Classic UI](images/adding_httparchive_to_bigquery_classic_UI.jpg)*

 7. At this point you should see the httparchive tables in your BigQuery dashboard.
-If you expand the httparchive project, you'll see folders for .
-In the next section, we'll explore the structure of these tables so you can start digging in!
+If you expand the httparchive project, you'll see folders for all the different tables.
+In the next section, we explore the structure of these tables so you can start digging in!
 	![Setup Complete](images/httparchive_setup_complete.jpg)